anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/40-replication-user.md

 For executing Ruby the official Docker images can be used [2].
 They come in different variants such as the default (`<version>`), slim (`<version>-slim`) and alpine (`<version>-alpine`).

 The default and slim variants are based on Debian.
 They provide many useful tools and the full power of `apt`.
-However, they are very bug.
+However, they are sizable images.
-For this reason the preferred base image variant is `alpine`.
-Use it whenever possible with meaningful effort.
+For this reason the preferred smaller image variant is `alpine`.
+Use it whenever possible if the situation permits.

 In order to build the `pg` Gem [3] the regular Debian base image is convenient to use as it ships the necessary dependencies.